kyma-project/busola/docs/features.md

 },
 ```

-- **SERVICE_CATALOG** – is used to show or hide the Service Catalog view as well as to define which Custom Resource Definitions (CRD) are required for the view to be shown properly.
+- **SERVICE_CATALOG** – is used to show or hide the Service Catalog views (Catalog, Instances, and Brokers) as well as to define which Custom Resource Definitions (CRD) are required for the view to be shown properly.
+  SERVICE_CATALOG and SERVICE_CATALOG_ADDONS are also used to determine if Service Bindings (in Configuration tab) and environment variables injected by Service Bindings (in Code Tab) are displayed in the Functions view.
-  For the view to be shown, the feature must be enabled and all CRDs, defined in the selectors array, must exist in a cluster.
+  For the view to be shown, you must enable the feature and all the CRDs, defined in the selectors array, must exist in a cluster.

 Default settings: